 - The debate team, student council or other council membership, or public speaking opportunity will give you the chance to state an opinion and defend it.

 Career Prep Academy’s program helps High School and College students develop the key skills employers want.
 With our help, your student will be prepared for the real world and a rewarding career.
-Call Career Prep Academy at 317-641-4677 to schedule a consultation.
+Career Prep Academy is a service of CrossRoads.
+Call us at 317-842-8881 to schedule a consultation.
 Remote sessions by webinar are available.